-The financial statements are normally prepared on the assumption that an enterprise is a going concern and will continue in operation.
-Simply stated, it means that every business entity is assumed to have an infinite life, and it will not be dissolved in the near future.
+The financial statements are normally prepared to assume that an enterprise is a going concern and will continue operation.
+Simply stated, every business entity is assumed to have an infinite life, and it will not be dissolved shortly.
 This is an important accounting assumption, as it provides a basis for showing the value of assets on the balance sheet.

 For example, a company purchases a plant and machinery for $100000, and its life span is ten years.
 According to this concept, some amount will be shown as expenses and the balance amount as an asset every year.
 Thus, if an amount is spent on an item that will be used in business for more than one year, it will not be proper to charge the entire amount from the revenues of the year in which the item is acquired.
 Only a proportionate value is shown as the expense in the year of purchase, and the remaining balance is shown as an asset on the balance sheet.